choutz/exotransit/README.md

 - **Planet radius** (Earth radii, Jupiter radii, km)
 - **Semi-major axis** (AU, from Kepler's 3rd law)
-- **Equilibrium temperature** (K, assuming Bond albedo = 0.3)
+- **Equilibrium temperature** (K, assuming Bond albedo = 0.3 — roughly Earth- or Jupiter-like; the exact choice shifts temperature by ≲20% and is not particularly meaningful without a real atmosphere model)
 - **Insolation** (relative to Earth)

-Uncertainty propagation is done by sampling: stellar radius, mass, and temperature uncertainties are drawn from Gaussians and combined with the MCMC posterior at each sample, then percentiles are read off the resulting distributions.
-This correctly handles non-Gaussian posteriors without Gaussian error propagation assumptions.
+Uncertainty propagation is done by sampling: stellar radius, mass, and temperature are each drawn from Gaussians centered on the archive values with their reported uncertainties, then combined with the MCMC posterior samples point-by-point.
+Derived quantities are computed for each combination and percentiles of the resulting distributions give the reported medians and 1σ bounds.
+This correctly handles non-Gaussian posteriors and parameter correlations without Gaussian error propagation assumptions.

 ---